mtytel/helm/README.md

-A phase corrected cross modulating subtractive synth.
+A polyphonic, live-granular and subtractive synthesizer focusing on glitchy sounds